If you’ve just invested in a grill, or simply want to step up your barbecue game, you’re probably looking at essential accessories.

 Grill gloves are designed to protect you from this type of heat.
 You’ll be able to move food around on your grill leisurely without having to withdraw your hands repeatedly.
 Some types of grill gloves even let you handle hot coals or grill grates without additional tools.

-Do You Need Gloves Specifically Designed for Grilling?
+Do You Need Gloves Specifically Designed for BBQ?

 Not necessarily.
 However, they must be designed to withstand a certain amount of heat.

 For example, some grilling gloves are made from thick leather.
-They’re made differently than the gloves you wear to shovel snow.
+They’re made differently than those you wear to shovel snow.
 Don’t assume that your regular leather gloves can withstand heat just because they’re thick and durable.

-On the other hand, gloves that are made for working with heat in other ways can double as grill or fire gloves.
+On the other hand, gloves that are made for working with heat in other ways can double up for use in grilling.
 Some people choose to use welding gloves for instance.

 The experts at Baker’s Gas and Welding Supplies explain that welding gloves come in a variety of materials.
 Thick suede being the most heat resistant.

 Welding gloves may be the best option if you want to touch hot coals or grates.
-They’re designed for coming into contact with hot metal and can handle this type of heat better than even most grilling gloves – And welding gloves are far cheaper too!
+They’re designed for coming into contact with hot metal and can handle this type of heat better than even most grilling gloves – And they are far cheaper too!

 What Are Grilling Gloves Used For?